CharonDefalt/payload_python_metasploit/README.md

-# Create python trojan with Metasploit and bypass all antiviruses
+# Create python trojan with Metasploit and bypass all antiviruses (READ THIS AS CODE)

 1 : install python and metasploit or using kali linux